 Warrant Level Threshold

 Basic \$25,000

-Simplified SAT (SLAT for Leasing) 1
+Simplified SAT (SLAT for Leasing)

 Intermediate \$10,000,000

 Senior Unlimited

-1 SLAT Warrant Procurement Limit.
-Lease procurement awards using a Simplified warrant shall not exceed a total lease contract value of \$10,000,000.

-- (v) GSA use of the Government purchase card for micro-purchases shall follow the instructions under GSA Order OAS 4200.1, Use of the GSA Purchase Card. - (d) Change order authority.
-Contracting officers may authorize COR change order authority in accordance with the limitations in GSAM 543.202, Authority to issue change orders. - (e) If the HCA determines that the considerations listed under GSAM 542.302(c) warrant the establishment of a contract administration office, a contracting officer with an unlimited warrant may authorize contract administrative functions in accordance with GSAM 542.302(d).
+- 1 SLAT Warrant Procurement Limit.
+Lease procurement awards using a Simplified warrant shall not exceed a total lease contract value of \$10,000,000. - (v) GSA use of the Government purchase card for micro-purchases shall follow the instructions under GSA Order OAS 4200.1, Use of the GSA Purchase Card. - (e) Contract administration office.
+The HCA, per 542.302(c) may establish a contract administration office.
+A contracting officer with an unlimited warrant may authorize contract administrative functions in accordance with 542.302(d). - (f) If the HCA determines that the considerations listed under GSAM 542.302(c) warrant the establishment of a contract administration office, a contracting officer with an unlimited warrant may authorize contract administrative functions in accordance with GSAM 542.302(d).